Rituals not miracles

 We respect the planet as much as we do your pores.
 With Dieux, we strive for both to be better.

 We believe in pricing everyone can understand.
-That's why we don’t markup to the industry standard of 8-10x.
+That's why we share the cost of formulas, packaging, labor, payment processing and shipping.
 See our price transparency on our Forever Eye Mask here.

 Higher powered ingredients